Connecting the Dots: What Graph-Based Text Representations Work Best for Text Classification Using Graph Neural Networks?: Prior Work on Graphs in NLP

-Other graph construction methods have been proposed. \citet{mihalcea-tarau-2004-textrank} highlighted that depending on the application at hand, multiple text units and characteristics can be considered as vertices, such as words, collocations, entire sentences, etc. They invoked application-specific criteria to define edges, such as lexical or semantic relations.
+Other graph construction methods have been proposed. \citet{mihalcea-tarau-2004-textrank} highlighted that multiple text units and characteristics can be considered as vertices depending on the application at hand.
+They invoked application-specific criteria to define edges, such as lexical or semantic relations.
 To this end, they also proposed a similarity-weighted graph for sentence extraction.
 Every node represents an entire sentence, while edges are defined by measuring their content overlap as the number of shared tokens.
-Although this scheme can be applied in other tasks (text classification or summarization), it normally results in a fairly densely connected graph, making it difficult to extract local patterns and differentiate the content of the text.
+Although this scheme can be applied in other tasks (text classification or summarization), it tends to yield fairly densely connected graphs, making it difficult to extract local patterns and discern the content of the text.

 Given that traditional work in linguistics and computational linguistics often considers tree and graph-structured formalisms as the principal way of analyzing individual sentences, these may also serve as building blocks for document-level representations \citep[\emph{inter alia}]{arora2009identifying,joshi2009generalizing}.
 For instance, a neural parsing model \citep{dozat2016deep, yuan2021towards} can infer word dependencies to obtain syntactic dependency trees.
 However, the overall graph representation becomes rather sparse, as nodes share edges with only a limited number of other units.